10 Couples Yoga Poses to Build Intimacy & Trust

 How to Do Partner Breathing With Your Partner

-- Sit up straight in a cross-legged position with your back against your partner’s back.
+- Sit up straight on your Yoga Strong Mat in a cross-legged position with your back against your partner’s back.
 Rest against one another, rest your hands on the tops of your knees, and allow yourself to feel connected for a moment.

 - Try to synchronize your breathing, feeling each inhale and exhale.
 Take notice of how your rib cage feels against your partner’s while breathing.